-DigiPen (Singapore) offers Continuing Education Attach-and-Train (AnT) Program as an extension of its undergraduate degree programs, to meet the diverse needs of the industry.
-This is a manpower development program jointly supported by Workforce Singapore, which aims at re-skilling PMETs into info-communications technology sector.
-DigiPen (Singapore) will work with Partnering Companies to identify potential employment opportunities upon successful graduation from the program.
+DigiPen (Singapore) offers the Continuing Education Attach-and-Train (AnT) Program as an extension of its undergraduate degree programs.
+This is a manpower development program jointly supported by Workforce Singapore, under their Professional Conversion Program (PCP), which aims at re-skilling Singaporean/PR professionals, managers, executives, and technicians (PMETs) for the info-communications technology sector.
+DigiPen (Singapore) works closely with partnering companies to identify potential employment opportunities for trainees who graduate from this AnT program.

 Fees and Funding

-DigiPen (Singapore) will issue a Specialist Diploma in Artificial Intelligence Software Development to the successful graduates of the program.
+DigiPen (Singapore) will issue a Specialist Diploma in Embedded Software Development to the successful graduates of this AnT program.

 Selected trainees will be required to bring their own laptops for the first six months of the classroom training.